Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 course instructor and the student technical leaders to the fact that the issue was created and that you want feedback on your work, please send it to them by a Slack direct message at least 24 hours in advance of the project's due date.
-After the instructor responds to the issue, please resolve all of the stated concerns and participate in the discussion until the issue is closed.
+After the instructor and/or a student technical leader responds to the issue, please resolve all of the stated concerns and participate in the discussion until the issue is closed on GitHub.

 ## Learning Assessments